spencer-shadley/completed-class/resources/heroku-guide.md

    - If you haven't set up a git repository for your files yet (or didn't clone), proceed to the next step.

-2. Run `git init` locally in the folder with your web server files.
+2. Run `git init` locally in the directory with your web server files.

    - If you want to also push to GitHub in addition to hosting on Heroku (recommended), you can follow the [Adding Existing Projects to GitHub through the command line Guide](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)